ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-list-screenlets.markdown

             cell.textLabel?.text = bookmark.name
         }

-- **Progress cell:** the cell shown at the bottom of the list to indicate that the list is loading the next page of items.
-Override the `doFillInProgressCell` method to fill this type of cell.
+- **Progress cell:** the cell at the bottom of the list that indicates the list is loading the next page of items.
+Override the `doFillInProgressCell` method to fill this cell.
 For example, Bookmark List Screenlet's View class overrides this method to set the cell's `textLabel` to the string `"Loading..."`:

         override public func doFillInProgressCell(row row: Int, cell: UITableViewCell) {
             cell.textLabel?.text = "Loading..."